vishals79/web-crawler/README.md

 * A page is identified as an email on the basis of filter (A page should contain "From", "Date" and "Subject" for it to be considered as an email.)
 * Emails are downloaded in user provided path.
 * If a page is redirected to another domain or outside of parent location, that page is not picked up for crawling.
+* Program can survive internet connection loss and can resume from last run.

 ## How to crawl